mohammedibrahiimm/Sw-Testing/readme.md

 | Date of Birth    | 24‑Jun‑2012, 23‑Jun‑1905        | 23‑Jun‑2012, 24‑Jun‑1975     |
 | Password Length  | 5, 51 chars                     | 6, 50 chars                  |

----

-*Feel free to extend these scenarios, link to detailed test-case templates, or integrate with your automation suite.*